Stack Template Format

 name = "web"

-template = "ubuntu-latest"This creates a single-space stack.
+template = "ubuntu-latest"This creates a single-space stack template.
 The space uses the ubuntu-latest template and is named web.

 Complete Example